Vrushab-hulle/full-stack/react.md

 export default Search;

+When to Use Debouncing:
+Search input fields with autocomplete or instant suggestions.
+Window resizing and orientation change modifications.
+Button clicks to prevent multiple submissions.

 ✅ Throttling
 Ensures a function runs at most once in a given interval, no matter how many times the event fires.
 Ignores extra calls until the interval is over.
 Useful for controlling execution frequency in high-frequency events.

+When to Use Throttling:
+Logging user scroll events or mouse movements.
+Making API calls on window resize or scroll events.
+Preventing excessive rendering during animations.

 # `What is Lifting state up in react?`